Collaboration. Acceleration. Results.

 May 2022

-MRF initiated a study at Columbia University to use EVs to develop new ways to check microglial activity in various sub-types of MS patients.
+MRF initiates a study at Columbia University to use EVs to develop new ways to check microglial activity in various sub-types of MS patients.
 (In MS patients, destruction of myelin in the CNS is associated with activated microglia.)

 March 2022